mholmboe/minff/README.md

 # MINFF: A New Forcefield for Molecular Simulations of Minerals

 **MINFF** is a newly developed molecular dynamics (MD) forcefield designed for simulating Si, Al, Fe, Mg, Ca, Ti, Li, F containing oxides and hydroxides, including hydrated clay minerals and zeolites.
 MINFF incorporates angle terms in addition to Lennard-Jones and Coloumbic terms to maintain accurate coordination environments and unit cell metrics, and introduces new atomtypes enabling the simulation of a wider range of minerals than current similar forcefields.
-MINFF atomtype assignment is implemented in the [**MATLAB atom Toolbox**](https://github.com/mholmboe/atom) also available via this GitHub repository, which comes with HTML documentation and general examples for usage.
+MINFF atomtype assignment is implemented in MATLAB and recent releases of OCTAVE via the [**atom Toolbox**](https://github.com/mholmboe/atom) also available via this GitHub repository, which comes with HTML documentation and general examples.

 MINFF is a family of forcefields which includes both **general** version(s) and **tailor-made** versions for many specific minerals, using Lennard-Jones parameters optimized for over 30 mineral types.
 Furthermore, each general and tailor-made version is available in four different sets, with each set optimized for four different angle force constants: **0, 250, 500, and 1500 kJ/mol/rad²**.

-MINFF has mainly been tested with Gromacs, but a few tests hae also been done with LAMMPS and NAMD.
+MINFF has mainly been tested with Gromacs, but a few tests have also been done with LAMMPS and NAMD.
 MATLAB functions that can write topology files (write_minff_itp, write_minff_lmp, write_minff_psf) can be found in the [**atom Toolbox**](https://github.com/mholmboe/atom).
 For now, all new forcefield parameters for the general versions can only be found in the Gromacs type ffnonbonded.itp file for each respective angle force constant in the min.ff directory.
 The corresponding versions of the tailored parameters can be found in the files tminff_*_ffnonbonded.itp files, sorted either by angle force constant (see above) and/or mineral.
 Note that the default version of the general and tailored sets of MINFF uses the Lennard-Jones parameters for the OPC3 water model for all oxygen atomtypes.
 There is however an alternative version (see commented out parameters) of the tailored versions of MINFF that uses independently optimized Lennard-Jones parameters for all oxygen atomtypes.
 The listed charges for the oxygen atomtypes in these files are just representative examples.
 The actual oxygen charges would be computed specifically for each mineral/system by the [**atom Toolbox**](https://github.com/mholmboe/atom) using the charge smearing equation from Lammers et al 2017 (doi:10.1016/j.jcis.2016.11.084), during the atomtype assignment by the minff_atom function (see example below).

 ## Disclaimer